rmsrosa/UnitfulBuckinghamPi.jl/README.md

 ## The internals

 The [Buckingham-Pi Theorem](https://en.wikipedia.org/wiki/Buckingham_π_theorem) relies on the [Rank-nulity Theorem](https://en.wikipedia.org/wiki/Rank–nullity_theorem).
-A parameter-to-dimension matrix is composed, in which the columns correpond to the parameters and the rows to the collection of dimensions involved in the parameters.
+A "parameter-to-dimension" matrix is composed, in which the columns correpond to the parameters and the rows to the collection of dimensions involved in the parameters.
 Each element in row i and column j correspond to the power of the dimension i in the parameter j.

 The number of adimensional groups is the dimension of the kernel of the matrix.
 And the adimensional groups are obtained from a basis of the null space.